gangjeuk/X-raid/README.md

 ### Step1: Check Helper Message

-AIRR analyzes the image files to find hints for reconstruction, including disk order, RAID level, and start offset list.
+AIRR analyzes the image files to gather reconstruction hints, such as disk order, RAID level, and start offset candidates.

 Use the --mode helper --system Intel options.